 Videos should be recorded in the spirit of a live audition or recital performance.
 You may record in any venue suited to you, with natural acoustics, with or without an audience.
 Dress professionally, as you would for a live performance

-• All accompanied works are to be recorded with live piano accompaniment, and not with backing tracks.
+- All accompanied works are to be recorded with accompaniment, backing tracks / cd accompaniment are only acceptable for Preliminary Round submissions.

 YouTube Video Format